In farewell speech, PM Sharif accuses Imran Khan's govt of damaging Pak's ties with friendly countries | Politics

 ''I never had to go through such a difficult test before in my 38-year-long [political] career as the country was mired in a severe economic crisis, oil prices remained high and there was political chaos," Sharif said while addressing the farewell session of the National Assembly, the lower house of parliament.

-He termed his 16-month-long tenure as the ''most difficult test of my life''.

-Sharif, who replaced Khan following the former cricketer-turned-politician's removal through a no-confidence vote in April last year, said that Khan's government badly damaged Pakistan's ties with friendly countries.
+Sharif, who replaced Khan following the former cricketer-turned-politician's removal through a no-confidence vote in April last year, said that the previous government badly damaged Pakistan's ties with friendly countries.

 ''The attitude towards friendly countries is not hidden from anyone," said the premier, in a veiled reference to the ''cipher'' controversy that strained Pakistan's ties with the US.
 He had earlier accused Khan's government of slowing down the pace of the multi-billion dollar China-Pakistan Economic Corridor.
 Sharif also hit out at the Khan-led previous government for taking heavy loans and "bowing our heads before the world".

-The past government took steps on the most important internal matters of Pakistan, which created the worst atmosphere in the country and spread poisonous propaganda, he was quoted as saying by Geo TV.
+The past government took steps on the most important internal matters of Pakistan, which created the worst atmosphere in the country and spread poisonous propaganda, he said.

 ''It was a rebellion against the army, the state and [army chief] Gen Asim Munir," he said and urged the House to adopt a resolution that "no one will be allowed to commit such acts against the state or army of Pakistan ever again".